Doctor of Occupational Therapy Degree

 Accelerated Occupational Therapy Program

-Complete both a bachelor’s and doctorate in six years and with 31 fewer credits, saving one year of time and tuition.
+Earn your bachelor’s degree and OTD in six years, saving one year of time and tuition.

 Covers up to 100% difference between residential and non-residential graduate tuition rates